Classified Staff Salary & Benefit Information

 Sick Leave:

 Classified employees accrue one day of sick leave for every month of work.
 A day is defined as the employee’s standard workday as shown on the work calendar.
-Sick family leave may be used for surgery/illness of spouse, domestic partner, fiancé, or child under 21 or as otherwise described in the classified employee handbook.
+Sick family leave may be used for surgery/illness of spouse, domestic partner, fiancé, or child, or as otherwise described in the classified employee handbook.

 Emergency Leave:

 Leave for emergency purposes as outlined in the classified employee handbook.
-Three days per year accumulative to four days.
+Three days per year.

 Funeral Leave: